-Assistant Instructor: Through classroom learning and in-water practice, the Lifesaving Society Assistant Instructor course prepares candidates to help certified instructors with swimming and lifesaving classes.
+□ Assistant Instructor: The Lifesaving Society Assistant Instructor course prepares candidates to help certified instructors with swimming and lifesaving classes.
 Candidates are introduced to key principles of learning and teaching, and they master basic progressions.
 The roles and responsibilities of instructors and their assistants are emphasized.

-Prerequisite: 14 years of age by the end of the course, Bronze Cross.
+Prerequisite: Minimum14 years of age, Bronze Cross.

 Instruction and certification: Current Swim Instructor Trainers or Lifesaving Instructor Trainers teach and certify candidates.